markdom/specification/1.0/markdom.md

 A [*Markdom division block*][] must be represented as a JSON object.

-The JSON object must have an entry with name `type` and value `DIVISION`.
+The JSON object must have an entry with name `type` and value `Division`.

 ##### Heading Block {#markup-json-headingblock}

 A [*Markdom heading block*][] must be represented as a JSON object.

-The JSON object must have an entry with name `type` and value `HEADING`.
+The JSON object must have an entry with name `type` and value `Heading`.

 The JSON object must have an entry with name `level`.
 The value of this entry, must be a JSON number and contain the value of the `level` parameter of the represented [*Markdom heading block*][].